igeldev/gradle-plugins/README.rst

        group = 'com.example'
        version = '1.2.3'

-       apply plugin: 'igel.publish.groovy'
+       // should be placed AFTER group and version are set apply plugin: 'igel.publish.groovy'

 3. Rename project if it is needed (project name is used as artifact ID):